Our vision is for a community that is interdependent, equal, peaceful, rational, just and fair.

-Community World Service Asia as an ecumenical regional non-governmental organization aims to address factors that set people apart by celebrating inclusiveness, shared values, diversity, and interdependence.
+Community World Service Asia as a non-governmental organization aims to address factors that set people apart by celebrating inclusiveness, shared values, diversity, and interdependence.
 Marginalized communities are assisted irrespective of race, faith, color, age, sex, economic status, or political opinion.
 Respecting the right to choose how to live, we work with marginalized communities in order for them to overcome inequality and lead dignified, peaceful, and resilient lives.

 Purpose of this Accountability Framework

-The development of the Accountability Framework is understood as an important step toward establishing, delivering, and improving our commitments to serve affected populations and stakeholders in an accountable manner.
+The development of Accountability Framework is understood as an important step towards establishing, delivering and improving our commitments to serve affected population and stakeholders in an accountable manner.

-What does accountability mean to Community World Service Asia
+What does Accountability mean for Community World Service Asia

 Who are our primary stakeholders for Accountability

 Community World Service Asia as an organization considers the right holders and their representatives as primary stakeholders while utilizing its authority to influence them; to achieve our collective goal; to alleviate human suffering; and improve physical and social environment.
 We consider affected population, partners, donor agencies and other Government and Non-Government agencies as important stakeholders and endeavor to collaborate, support and coordinate to ensure effective and optimum utilization of our resources.
 Our commitment to accountability guides us to develop and maintain effective use of communication approaches, including media for advocacy, awareness and information sharing, therefore Media is another stakeholder in this process.

 Our core commitments